-About a year into our goal we found that we had reached the max allowance for increasing our payments.
+About a year into our goal we found that we had reached the max allowance for increasing our weekly payments.
 We couldn’t increase the payment any further without incurring penalty.
 So at that point anything extra went directly into our savings account to put towards the annual lump sum amount.
-That’s when our lump sums started to grow much bigger.
+That’s when our lump sums started to grow much, much bigger.

 Now a lot of people would argue that they would rather have the money accessible, because if we had been half-way through this process and one or both of us lost our jobs, or we had a significant emergency for which we required cash on hand, no matter how much we might have paid down that mortgage we would still be stuck making the base payment each week.

 1) Our mortgage was structured in such a fashion that at anytime we could take a “mortgage vacation” equivalent to the amount of pre-payments we had made.
 It didn’t take long for our pre-payments to equate to years of not having to pay our mortgage if we found ourselves in a precarious situation.

-We had both been able to keep one of our prior homes and turn them into rental properties, and we lived in an area that was experiencing immense market growth.
+We had both been able to keep our prior homes and turn them into rental properties, and we lived in an area that was experiencing immense market growth.
 Growth that as individuals we believed was unsustainable and would ultimately correct.

 That equity sped up our overall plan by two years, and what was once a 7 year goal was achieved in 5.
 There is no doubt that we were very fortunate to have our rental properties, and also lucky in terms of timing and the market, but we recognize that not everybody is going to have access to an asset of that nature.

-Aside from the financial gains of choosing to pay off our mortgage, the biggest unplanned factor in all of this was that it allowed us to understand what we really wanted our lifestyle to look like, and that we could live an enjoyable life on much less than what we were making.
+Aside from the financial gains of choosing to pay off our mortgage, the biggest unplanned factor in all of this was that it allowed us to understand what we really wanted our lifestyle to look like, and that we were perfectly capable of living an enjoyable life on much less than what we were making.